ankowals/saf/README.md

 Optionally user can execute steps below.
 Especially for web automation case or jdbc/windows native apps automation.

-	10 install git
+	10 install git ( download from https://git-scm.com/download/win )
-	11 clone the repo for example to C:\Documents\Projects\SAF 12 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
+	11 clone the repo for example to C:\Documents\Projects\SAF 12 download Selenium Chrome driver and other drivers if needed ( download from https://sites.google.com/a/chromium.org/chromedriver/downloads )
+	13 put web drivers in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	13 download JDBC oracle driver and other drivers if needed and put it in  <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
+	14 download JDBC oracle driver and other drivers if needed ( download from http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html )
+	15 put odbc drivers in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	14 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 15 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 16 Install autoIt
-	17 restart or log out and log in so changes done to the system will be visible
+	16 Fix relative path (relative to project dir) to web drivers in \src\test\java\config\framework\framework.config 17 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 18 Install autoIt ( download from https://www.autoitscript.com/site/autoit/downloads/ ) 19 restart or log out and log in so changes done to the system will be visible

 ----------------------------------